AaronNGray/fullstack-apollo-3.0-subscription-example/README.md

 # fullstack-apollo-3.0-subscription-example

-A minimal Apollo Server 3 with Apollo Client 3 application with subscriptions.
+A minimal Apollo Server 3 with Apollo Client 3 application with subscriptions, derived from https://github.com/the-road-to-graphql/fullstack-apollo-subscription-example.

 ## Installation